galexrt/ancientt/README.md

 ## Licensing

-Ancientt is licensed under the Apache 2.0 License.
+ancientt is licensed under the Apache 2.0 License.

+## Why the unfork?

+It is easier for me to update the project this way and keep it running.